KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 Other platforms may be included in the future, but they will require separate platform-specific interfaces.

+A requirement of `vk_icdEnumerateAdapterPhysicalDevices` is that it *must* return the same `VkPhysicalDevice` handle values for the same physical devices that are returned by `vkEnumeratePhysicalDevices`.
+This is because the loader calls both functions on the driver then de-duplicates the physical devices using the `VkPhysicalDevice` handles.
+Since not all physical devices in a driver will have a LUID, such as for software implementations, this step is necessary to allow drivers to enumerate all available physical devices.

 ## Driver Dispatchable Object Creation